novoda/gradle-android-command-plugin/README.md

 ### Install

 `installDevice<Variant>` tasks are available by default just to install the app.
-Plugin also supports `install` dsl to define custom installation tasks.
+The plugin also supports an `install` dsl to define custom installation tasks.

 **customFlags**